MiDataInt/mdi-desktop-app/docs/presets.md

 ### Working

-As you edit the launcher configuration, your changes will be saved temporarily into the Working state.
+As you edit the server configuration, your changes will be saved temporarily into the Working state.
 You can launch the server from this state, and save it later as below.